Tiny city of Caribou, Maine, faces secessionist movement

 The move to secede is one of many across the United States in recent years, as angst over taxation - and increasingly polarized politics - has sparked grass-roots activism and a new sense of urgency.

-Last year, five Colorado counties voted in a non-binding referendum to secede from the state, and part of rural Maryland announced its intent to split from its metropolitan neighbours.
+Last year, five Colorado counties voted in a non-binding referendum to secede from the state, and part of rural Maryland announced its intent to split from its metropolitan neighbors.
 More recently, a California billionaire has launched a bid to split the state into six separate states.
-[ID:nL2N0PR04G]

 While none of these efforts have succeeded, the idea of breaking up established communities is gaining ground.